andrew/ultimate-awesome/README.md

 - [awesome-causal-inference](https://github.com/tangxiangru/awesome-causal-inference) -  Reading list for research topics in causal inference.
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
 - [awesome-readings](https://github.com/theodorosidmar/awesome-readings) - Curated list of awesome readings 📖📚🤓.
-- [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.
 - [awesome-nonprofit](https://github.com/tresni/awesome-nonprofit) - A list of vendors that provide discounts for non-profit organizations.
 - [awesome-blockchain](https://github.com/trustfractal/awesome-blockchain) - List of resources related to blockchain tech.
 - [awesome-inscriptions](https://github.com/TrustlessLabs/awesome-inscriptions) - A curated list of awesome things related to inscriptions in web3.